Tachikoma87/CrossForge/README.md

 # Why CrossForge?
 <img align="right" height="200" style="margin:0px 12px" src="Documentation/Images/Examples/Lighting.webp"/>
-- lot of very impressive open source graphic engines out there
-- many of them support various graphics APIs (Vulcan/DirectX/OpenGL) and abstract away the underlying API
-- CrossForge purely focuses on OpenGL with strong focus on compatibility with WebGL, so publication for web pages is a build-in feature
-- this enables you to focus solely on a single graphics API and write your own code and shaders for it using popular and most widespread graphics API
-- use the available modules, extend them, or replace them completely - the choice is yours!
-- CrossForge is perfect for academic education and research in computer graphic
+There are a lot of very impressive open source graphics engines out there and most of them support various graphics APIs like Vulcan, DirectX and OpenGL.
+This is only possible if the underlying API is abstracted away and you are forced to use the interface of the respective engine.
+CrossForge solely uses OpenGL with a strong focus on compatibility with WebGL in order to be compatible with WebAssembly.
+Hence, the publication of your CrossForge projects on a website is a built-in feature and not just an option.
+This design allows you to use the available CrossForge modules, modify them, or completely replace them with you own OpenGL based implementation and GLSL Shaders.
+This flat design and reduced complexity makes the CrossForge framework perfect for education and research in computer graphics as well as for hobbyists.

 # Feature List
 + Supported systems: Windows, Linux, and WebAssembly
++ OpenGL only
-+ Physically based shading and material system
++ Physically based shading (PBS) and material system
 + Deferred and forward rendering pipelines
 + Holistic self-configuring Shader system
 + Shadow mapping